 However, it is possible to create permanent user profile links.
 Here is how to achieve that:

-In the User Directory, add the User Profile link with the following shortcode (via custom code element)
+In the Member Directory, add the User Profile link with the following shortcode (via custom code element)

 [accessally_user_link link="https://link.to/user/profile/" method="nice"]

-On the User Profile page, add the profile with the following shortcode:
+On the Member Profile page, add the profile with the following shortcode: